After Bankruptcy, OneMain Offers Car Reaffirmation Negotiation

 But OneMain has come through with real balance and interest reductions.
 Taking a terrible loan and making it pretty good.
 If that’s on a car that you have been taking good care of–and been lucky to avoid problems with–then that makes sense.

 Basically, here’s how this works.
 Get an accurate value on your car.
 Kelly Blue Book is one place.
-(Carmax used to offer to appraise any car, but apparently they stopped.)
-We need to email OneMain, at this email email@example.com, with the Blue Book value and say we’re willing to reaffirm based on that value at 6.0%.
+(Carmax offers on line, here.)
+We need to email OneMain, at this email [email protected], with the Blue Book value and say we’re willing to reaffirm based on that value at 6.0%.

 OneMain then will send back a reaffirmation on that basis.
 At least a lot of the time.
 (Sometimes I’ve seen them add a little.)